calcode/calcode.github.io/_posts/2017-10-29-canvas-conference-review.md

 redirect_from: /canvas-conference-review
 ---

-Last week I attended [Canvas Conference](http://canvasconference.co.uk/) in Birmingham, a conference for product enthusiasts packed with great stories from people working in the space.
+Last week I attended [Canvas Conference (dead-link)](http://canvasconference.co.uk/) in Birmingham, a conference for product enthusiasts packed with great stories from people working in the space.
 This year's speakers came from companies including [Thriva](https://thriva.co/), [Microsoft Research](https://www.microsoft.com/en-us/research/), [Starling Bank](https://www.starlingbank.com/), and [Monzo](https://monzo.com/).

 One presentation in particular caught me off guard - and it seemed I wasn't alone.
 Emotionally, it was a rollercoaster.